China's Xi says Belt and Road must be green, sustainable

-Xi’s plan to rebuild the old Silk Road to connect China with Asia, Europe and beyond with huge spending on infrastructure, has become mired in controversy as some partner nations have bemoaned the high cost of projects.
+Xi’s plan to rebuild the old Silk Road to connect China with Asia, Europe and beyond has become mired in controversy as some partner nations have bemoaned the high cost of infrastructure projects.

+China has not said exactly how much money will be needed in total, but some independent estimates suggest it will run into several trillion dollars.

-Xi said in a keynote speech to the summit that environmental protection must underpin the scheme “to protect the common home we live in”.
+Xi said in a keynote speech that environmental protection must underpin the scheme “to protect the common home we live in”.

 “We must adhere to the concept of openness, greenness, and cleanliness,” he said.

-“Building high-quality, sustainable, risk-resistant, reasonably priced, and inclusive infrastructure will help countries to fully utilize their resource endowments.”
+“Building high-quality, sustainable, risk-resistant, reasonably priced, and inclusive infrastructure will help countries to fully utilise their resource endowments.”

+Unlike the first summit in 2017, where Xi said Chinese banks will lend 380 billion yuan ($56.43 billion) to support Belt and Road cooperation, he did not give a figure for new financing support.
+However, Xi will give another speech on Saturday.

 Western governments have tended to view it as a means to spread Chinese influence abroad, saddling poor countries with unsustainable debt.